elaine-xx/iTalk/README.md

 pip install praat-parselmouth
 ```

+Note: you may have to install other Python libraries using `pip` if you don't have them already (e.g. scipy, numpy, etc.).
+Syntax: `pip install [library name]`

 ...then run the server:
 ```bash
 python server.py
 ```

+FOR ELAINE: To run the audio analysis model, run `python speech_analysis.py`.
+If you haven't already, run `cd backend` to be in that folder.

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.